cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     deltaPoints: IPoints;
 };

-// Warning: (ae-missing-release-tag) "MouseUpEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseUpEventType = Types_2.CustomEventType<MouseUpEventDetail>;

-// Warning: (ae-missing-release-tag) "MouseWheelEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseWheelEventDetail = NormalizedMouseEventDetail & {
     detail: Record<string, any>;